jpikl/tower-quest/README.md

 Tower Quest is a retro-themed puzzle game inspired by the NES classic [Adventures of Lolo][4].

-Your goal is to collect all diamonds in every level while moving things and avoiding enemies.
+Your goal in every level is to collect all diamonds and exit while moving things and avoiding enemies.

 ## Status